mapbox/mapbox-gl-native/ios/FAQ.md

-# Mapbox GL Cocoa FAQ
+# Mapbox GL for iOS FAQ

 Mapbox GL is a completely new renderer technology which will eventually replace and/or merge Mapbox's existing iOS toolsets, the [Mapbox iOS SDK](http://www.mapbox.com/mapbox-ios-sdk/) and [MBXMapKit](https://www.mapbox.com/mbxmapkit/).
 This FAQ shares our current plans for that migration.
 The plans are subject to change as Mapbox GL matures, but we wanted to both clarify our thinking as well as set expectations for where things are headed.

 ### When will Mapbox GL be released?

-The library is [open source](https://github.com/mapbox/mapbox-gl-cocoa) right now, but an official, production-recommended release will come later in 2014.
+The library is [open source](https://github.com/mapbox/mapbox-gl-native) right now, but an official, production-recommended release will come later in 2015.

 ### What iOS versions will be supported?